Kozea/WeasyPrint/docs/tutorial.rst

 Most errors (unsupported CSS property, missing image, ...) are not fatal and will not prevent a document from being rendered.

 WeasyPrint uses the :mod:`logging` module from the Python standard library to log these errors and let you know about them.
-Logged messaged will go to *stderr* by default.
+When WeasyPrint is launched in a terminal, logged messaged will go to *stderr* by default.
 You can change that by configuring the ``weasyprint`` logger object:

 .. code-block:: python